JohnLeeroy/AndroidUnitTestExamples/README.md

 ```

 ### All Together Now
-Summary
 This creates a Nuka Cola mocked drink.
 Makes sure the mocked cafe returns Nuka Cola.
 Check if Matt has a Nuka Cola soft drink.
 ```java
     @Test
     public void BuyDrinkWithEnoughMoney() throws Patron.NotEnoughMoneyException {